maximlt/qgis-interpolate_missing_z_line/README.md

 # Algorithm for QGIS 3 to interpolate missing Z values on a line Z vector layer.

-This algorithm takes a line Z vector layer as input (consisting of one or several lines) and performs the following:
+This algorithm takes a line Z vector layer as input consisting of one or several lines and performs the following:
-* If the first or last vertices of a line have missing values, fill them in (extrapolate) by setting their value equal to the first/last valid ones found.
+* If the first or last vertices of a line have missing values, fill them in by setting their value equal to the first/last valid ones found.
-* Interpolate the remaining missing Z values.
+* Linearly interpolate the remaining missing Z values.

 <p align="center"><img src="https://raw.githubusercontent.com/maximlt/qgis_interpolate_missing_z_line/master/example.png" alt="Example"/></p>